VaultaFoundation/docs/native/01_quick-start/02_write-a-contract.md

 that it will always produce the same output given the same input.
 This is required so that all nodes on the network can agree on the output of the function.

-Open up the [EOS Web IDE](https://ide.eosnetwork.com/) in your browser.
+Open up the [Vaulta Web IDE](https://ide.vaulta.com/) in your browser.
 You will be presented with a dummy contract which shows you the basic structure of a smart contract.

 Go ahead and clear everything out of the editor, and copy and paste the following code: